In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is Internal Family

 There’s a fancy infographic of the 6 F’s here.

 One thing I found a bit odd was that the IFS Institute site talks about IFS being an evidence-based practice as determined by the National Registry of Evidence-based Programs and Practices (NREPP) in the US.
 That sounds great, but the only indicator that it was determined to be effective for was general functioning and well-being, and this was studied (although it’s not entirely clear if it was exclusively) in patients dealing with pain.
 That seems just a smidge misleading.
 If they’re seeing clinical results but don’t have the research data to back it up yet, that’s okay, but if they’re using the evidence-based label as a selling feature (as in selling their training to therapists), they should really be saying what it’s evidence-based for.

 But there is a fancy diagram that represents the model.
-All I can find is Google cache of the unburdened internal system image; it’s small, but it’s fancy.
+All I can find is a Google cache of the unburdened internal system image; it’s small, but it’s fancy.

 IFS is a very specific way of looking at the inner world.
 I can see IFS therapy being great if that inner worldview matches up at least somewhat with your own, especially for trauma survivors.
 My non-traumatized inner world is very different from the IFS world, and I don’t think it’s the type of approach that’s likely to resonate with everyone.
 And that’s fine, because no form of treatment will work for everyone.

 Had you heard of IFS before?
 And if you’ve worked with a therapist who uses the IFS model, what has that been like?

-- Choosing Therapy: Internal Family Systems Therapy: How It Works & What to Expect
+- Haragutchi, H. (2010).
+Internal Family Systems Therapy: How It Works & What to Expect.
+Choosing Therapy.

 - IFS Institute